ManikandanSridharan/Random_Number_Game_JS/README.md

 # Random_Number_Game_JS

 Welcome to my **Random Number Game project!** This project is designed to provide a fun and interactive way to test your guessing skills, showcasing my expertise in web development.
-Implemented using HTML, CSS, and Java, it allows users to input a number into a search box and receive feedback through popups.
+Implemented using HTML, CSS, and JavaScript, it allows users to input a number into a search box and receive feedback through popups.

 # Features
 Number Guessing: Users can input a number into a search box, which will trigger a popup indicating if the guess is correct or wrong.